mrunal-create/Analysis-of-Brazilian-E-Commerce-Data/README.md

 # Analysis-of-Brazilian-E-Commerce-Data

-he Brazilian E-Commerce dataset, provided by OList Store, consists of data on about 100K orders placed from 2016-2018 at various marketplaces.
+The Brazilian E-Commerce dataset, provided by OList Store, consists of data on about 100K orders placed from 2016-2018 at various marketplaces.
 The data was provided by OList, the largest department store in Brazilian marketplaces.The dataset allows us to view the order details from multiple dimensions: from order status, price, payment and freight performance to customer location, product attributes and